germiBest/egui_code_editor/README.md

 Text Editor Widget for [egui](https://github.com/emilk/egui) with numbered lines, simple syntax highlighting based on keywords sets and auto-completion feature.

 ![Completer](screenshots/completer.gif)
+### Auto-completion

+Offers completions from the syntax dictionary and optionally from words previously entered by the user.

+*Usage:*
+- UP/DOWN Arrows: Select
+- TAB: Complete
+- ESC: Hide

 ## Usage with egui